mirismaili/Quran/README.md

 # Quran's Resources

-> A place to hold every programming resources about the Holy Quran
+> A place to hold any programming resources about the Holy Quran